EricKurachi/python_programming_fundamentals/README.md

 # python_programming_fundamentals
-Resolução de exercícios do livro "Python Programming Fundamentals" de Kent D. Lee
+Solutions of the book "Python Programming Fundamentals" by Kent D. Lee